ChetanThapliyal/devops-challenge-AWS/README.md

-# 30 Days DevOps Challenge
+# AWS DevOps Challenge
 ![devops-challenge-cozy-cloud-crew](/assets/NBA.png)

-Welcome to my journey through the **30 Days DevOps Challenge**!
+Welcome to my journey through the **AWS DevOps Challenge**!
 This repository documents all projects and learning activities as I progress through the challenge, building and improving my DevOps skills.

 ## Overview
-The **30 Days DevOps Challenge** is a structured learning path designed to help participants master core DevOps concepts, tools, and practices.
+The **AWS DevOps Challenge** is a structured learning path designed to help participants master core DevOps concepts, tools, and practices.
 The projects span a variety of DevOps domains, including CI/CD pipelines, infrastructure automation, containerization, and monitoring.

 ## Repository Structure
 This repository is organized by days, with each day's project in its own folder: